bclover/real-world-functional-programming-book/gitbook/part10/testing.md

 Our API in this case is the `parseName` function from the `api.js` file.

-If we import `parseName` from `api.mjs`, we can use it, but can't access anything else from it, nor from `string.js`.
+If we import `parseName` from `api.js`, we can use it, but can't access anything else from it, nor from `string.js`.
 This controlled level of privacy allows api to only expose things it wants, and change the internals however it wants.
 This controlled flexibility is good: easier for the developers to get their ideas down in code and folders how they want, yet providing developers using it a consistent API.
 If the `api.js` were to change, they'd do a major version change in their `package.json` so code bases wouldn't break unless those developers are ready to change their code to accommodate the API change.

 The `parseName` is a function, but in OOP code bases, it'd be a `class`, and that class would have only `public` methods for you to utilize to access the internals however it sees fit.
 Both OOP and Functional Programming can practice encapsulation.